Brian Laundrie manhunt: Tipster sends Dog the Bounty Hunter to Florida campground 75 miles from family home

 The tip gives renewed hope that authorities might soon reach a conclusion to what has become a costly weeks-long search for Laundrie and a quest for answers that has extended from coast to coast.
 The exhaustive manhunt that has extended nationwide and garnered massive attention.

 Laundrie and 22-year-old Petito embarked on a cross-country journey in mid-June in a converted white Ford Transit van with the plan to visit national parks along the way.
-They had begun dating years earlier after meeting at their local Long Island, N.Y. high school and had moved to North Port, Florida, to live with Laundrie’s parents. fb
+They had begun dating years earlier after meeting at their local Long Island, N.Y. high school and had moved to North Port, Florida, to live with Laundrie’s parents.

 On Sept.
 1, months after they began their trip, Laundrie returned to the North Port home in the couple's van, but without Petito, officials said.
 The young woman was not reported missing until 10 days later, on Sept.
 11, when her mother filed a police report in Suffolk County, N.Y.
 Police seized the van from the Laundries' home on Sept.
 11.